Submission Policy

 Original Article

-Should normally report original research of relevance to clinical medicine.
+should normally report original research of relevance to clinical medicine.
 A manuscript will be considered in the original article category if it is a Randomized Controlled Trial (RCT) or an Observational Study.
 RCT should be registered with International

 ISRCTN Registry (Trial Registration Number mandatory). https://classic.clinicaltrials.gov/ Moreover, Retrospective Studies with adequate sample size supported by appropriate advance statistical analysis may also be considered in this category.
 Cross-sectional studies must follow the STROBE GUIDELINES Authors should clearly state in the manuscript under separate heading the name of the approval committee, highlighting that legal and ethical approvals were obtained prior to initiation of the research work carried out on subject, and that the experiments were performed in accordance with the relevant guidelines and regulation.
 Also, it is mandatory to provide the institutional ethical review board/committee approval for all research articles, at the time of submission of article.
 Dissertation/ thesis approval letter from relevant authority is also acceptable.
 The original paper should be of about 2000-2500 words excluding abstract and references.